 It is very important for you to arrive at your lessons on time.
-If you are more than ten minutes late for your first lesson (08:50 / 9:00 or 9:10 for morning students, 13:45 OR 14:00 for afternoon students), wait until the start of the next lesson before going into the classroom (unless you are under 18 years old).
+If you are more than ten minutes late for your first lesson, wait until the start of the next lesson before going into the classroom (unless you are under 18 years old).
 If you are late at all for any other lesson, the teacher will not allow you to enter the class and you must wait until the start of the next lesson (unless you are under 18 years old).